CQCL/brat/brat/doc/pattern_matching.md

 }
 ```

-Finally, once we have checked all clauses, we collect them in a `FunClauses` node that holds references to the LHS `TestMatch` and RHS `:>>:` box nodes for each clause.
+Finally, once we have checked all clauses, we collect them in a `FunClauses` node that holds references to the LHS `TestMatchData` and RHS `:>>:` box nodes for each clause.

 ## Compiling to Hugr

-We use the `FunClauses` and `TestMatch` nodes from the Brat graph to construct a nested chain of Hugr `Conditional` nodes that implement the matching logic.
+We use the `FunClauses` nodes from the Brat graph to construct a nested chain of Hugr `Conditional` nodes that implement the matching logic.
 Below we describe the compilation process for a function from the top down.

 ### Compiling `FunClauses`

 The `FunClauses` Brat node is the main entry point when compiling a function.
-For each clause, it holds the LHS (in form of a `TestMatch` node) and the RHS (in form of a `:>>:` node).
-For each clause in the `FunClauses` node, we create a `TestMatch` node which determines whether the corresponding branch is valid for the inputs dynamically given to the function.
+For each clause, it holds the LHS (in form of `TestMatchData`) and the RHS (in form of a `:>>:` node).
+For each clause in the `FunClauses` node, we have `TestMatchData` which determines whether the corresponding branch is valid for the inputs dynamically given to the function.
 If no branches match, we create a `Panic` node, which should raise an error in hugr.

-We assume that we can compile each LHS `TestMatch` into a Hugr node that takes the function arguments as input and returns a single sum as output.
+We assume that we can compile each LHS `TestMatchData` into a Hugr node that takes the function arguments as input and returns a single sum as output.
 The sum has two options:

-* If the `TestMatch` doesn't match, we get the original input back.
+* If the `TestMatchData` doesn't match, we get the original input back.
-* If the `TestMatch` matches, we get out the variables bound by the patterns.
+* If the `TestMatchData` matches, we get out the variables bound by the patterns.

 Using this building block, we can construct a Hugr that tests the clauses one by one: